zapier/visual-builder/docs/_docs/integration-checks-reference.md

 enclosing object.

 The polling result is not used when a user skips testing the Zap step.
-In that case, Zapier uses the sample data, so the sample data must also match the hook data format.
+In that case, Zapier uses the sample data.

-See [Sample Data](./faq#output) in the FAQ for more details on this.
+See [Sample Data](./faq#output) for more details on this.

 ---